dkp1903/devagram/srs.md

     The purpose of this document is a detailed description of Devagram.
 It will explain all the features and purpose of the webApp.

-#### 1.2 Intended Audience
+#### 1.2 Scope of project

-    Intended audience will be developer across the globe or any person who is related with computer programming.
+    This WebApp is for developers to connect with each other.
+This system will make it easy to connect developers with each others.
+Developers can share their work and projects with others.
+To resolve the issue of better community, developers can make beautiful and big community here to solve their doubts by posting them.

+    Developer can message and follow other developer and discuss with them.

-#### 1.3 Intended Use
+#### 1.3 Glossary

-    The main purpose of these project is to make a convenient platform for developers connect with other developers via a social media like platform.
-The main use is to connect developer across the globe.
-They can share their projects with others.
-They can post any tech related news or discuss their doubts.
-They can make their profile to showcase themselves.
+    Developer
+        - A user related to tech industry and computer programming.

+    WebApp
+        - A WebApp is a computer program that utilizes web browsers and web technology to perform tasks over the Internet.

-#### 1.4 Scope
+#### 1.4 Reference

-    need to think on it...
+    IEEE.
+IEEE Std 830–1998 IEEE Recommended Practice for Software Requirements Specifications.
+IEEE Computer Society, 1998.

-#### 1.5 Definition and Acronyms
+#### 1.5 Overview of Document

-    --
+    The next chapter, the Overall Description section, of this document gives an overview of the functionality of the product.
+It describes the informal requirements and is used to establish a context for the technical requirements specification in the next chapter.

+    The third chapter, Requirements Specification section, of this document is written primarily for the developers and describes in technical terms the details of the functionality of the product.

 <hr/>